-These tips can help you get back in the game, and stay motivated when job searching for your next role.1.
+Try these tips!
+They can help you get back in the game, and stay motivated when job searching for your next role.1.
 Set small, actionable goals

 Your goals should be specific to you and the type of job you’re looking for, so don’t take this to be an exhaustive list.
 And remember that many of these activities can help to expand your network and benefit your career in the long-term, so you can think of the work you do towards them as a career exercise, rather than just something that benefits your immediate job search.2.
 Give yourself a break

 Start by asking around your network to see if your friends and colleagues can recommend anyone great in your career field.
 But don’t feel limited by your immediate connections—reach out cold to people you’d love to have a conversation with, as many people are happy to take 30 minutes to provide advice and guidance.4.
 Tell yourself nice things

 It can feel a bit phony, but there’s value in re-affirming your strengths and valuable qualities.
 Keep a list of your favorite things about yourself, particularly in the work context, as a reminder of where you shine.
 Review your list when you’re feeling down or unmotivated for a quick boost.